 This is what we indended when we created Otomi.
-Any infrastructure, any K8s, one install, all the tools you need in an integrated and automated way, easy self-service, 100% Git-based.
+Any infrastructure, any K8s, one install, all the tools you need in an integrated and automated way, easy self-service and everything as code.

 Otomi for developers

-Developers, focus on your application, not on writing Kubernetes manifests!
+Otomi let's developers focus on their application, not on writing Kubernetes manifests!
 Kubernetes is great for running containers, but it's complex.
 Wouldn't it be awesome if you didn't need to worry about understanding Kubernetes objects and writing YAML manifests?

 This is how Otomi helps developers: